craigtp/PersonalStudy/PluralsightCourses.md

 Accessing Data with F# Type Providers                               |
 Building Distributed Systems with Akka.NET Clustering               |
 Implementing Logging and Dependency Injection in Akka.NET           |
-Building Concurrent Applications with the Actor Model in Akka.NET   |
 Improving Message Throughput in Akka NET                            |
 Go Fundamentals                                                     |
 Object-Oriented Programming With Go                                 |